 There is also scope for reforming tax systems to deal better with broader environmental and related problems that can be a significant drag on economic growth, such as the health and productivity impacts of poor air quality, and severe congestion of major urban centers.
 The key challenges are to restructure existing energy tax systems to more effectively target the source of environmental harm (e.g., by taxing emissions or driving on busy roads rather than electricity consumption or vehicle sales), to better align (usually increase) tax levels with the scale of environmental harm, and to overcome practical challenges of higher energy and transportation costs.

 Earlier IMF papers lay out core principles of green tax design and focus on case studies for Chile and Mauritius.
-And ongoing work is assessing the magnitude of pollution and other major environmental side effects associated with fossil fuel use, to provide actionable guidance for developed and developing countries—alike—on levels of energy and transportation taxes needed to strike the right balance between environmental benefits and economic costs.
+And an IMF report (to be published in early 2014) is assessing the magnitude of pollution and other major environmental side effects associated with energy and transportation systems to provide cross-country estimates of appropriate taxes on fossil fuel products needed to strike the right balance between environmental benefits and economic costs.

-A recent IMF paper measures the magnitude of subsidies for fossil fuel energy sources for over 160 countries, including both direct fiscal costs and implicit subsidies from the failure to charge for environmental damages.
-The paper draws on case studies to provide practical guidance (e.g., on better targeted instruments commonly available to protect the poor) for implementing energy price reform.
+A recent IMF paper (and book published in September 2013) measures the magnitude of subsidies for fossil fuel energy sources for 176 countries, including both direct fiscal costs and implicit subsidies from the failure to charge for environmental damages or tax energy at the same rate as other consumption products.
+The paper and book draw on case studies to provide practical guidance (e.g., on better targeted instruments commonly available to protect the poor) for implementing energy price reform.
 In the case of petroleum products for example, reducing subsidies could considerably reduce greenhouse gas emissions in many countries, while at the same time reducing fiscal deficits.
 The IMF is also involved in regular monitoring of fuel pricing policies in response to volatile international fuel prices.
-Another recent study defines and measures the concept of “green investment,” and explains recent trends.
+Another recent study defines and measures the concept of “green investment” and explains recent trends.